 Springfield Museums Press Releases

-The Springfield Museums have announced their slate of activities for the upcoming school vacation week, April 15-19, 2013.
-The week-long program, titled Puppets Around the World, will feature performances by some of the region’s finest puppet ensembles, along with live animal demonstrations, interactive displays, planetarium shows, and hands-on art opportunities.
-All activities are free with the price of museum admission unless noted otherwise.
+The Springfield Museums have announced their lineup of performances and activities for the upcoming school vacation week, April 21-25, 2014.
+This year’s Puppet Festival will feature performances by some of the region’s finest puppet ensembles, along with live animal demonstrations, interactive displays, planetarium shows, and hands-on art opportunities.
+All activities are free with museum admission unless noted.

 In 1967, the aristocratic Hungarian art collector Elmyr de Hory told his neighbor a secret.
 All the modern masters on the walls of his Ibiza mansion were fakes; he was the real painter.
 Others that he’d made, including artwork attributed to Henri Matisse and Pablo Picasso, had been sold to museums around the world.
 He’d lost his family fortune with the Second World War.
 Forgery was how de Hory made his living.